seek-oss/skuba/docs/cli/lint.md

 See our [Buildkite guide] to learn more.

-`skuba lint` also automatically emits Github annotations when it detects that Buildkite environment variables and the Github API token is set.
+`skuba lint` also automatically emits GitHub annotations when it detects that Buildkite environment variables and the GitHub API token is set.

-See our [Github guide] to learn more.
+See our [GitHub guide] to learn more.

 [`skuba format`]: #skuba-format
 [buildkite guide]: ../deep-dives/buildkite.md